jonathangoitom/trafficsignclassifier/README.md

+# Traffic Signs Classification using CNN and Flask

 This tutorial is about building a traffic sign classification system using Convolutional Neural Networks (CNN) and Flask web framework.
 The system is able to classify traffic signs into different categories such as stop, yield, speed limit, etc. The tutorial is suitable for those who have basic knowledge of Python and Machine Learning.

 ## Installation